 - ¼ teaspoon cloves

 - 1 stick (4 oz) unsalted butter, cut into ½-inch chunks

 - 1 recipe Pastry Cream, chilled (*Only use ½ cup whipping cream)

 - 10 medium size fresh strawberries - about 8 oz

-- Fresh raspberries and blackberries to decorating the top of the tart (optional)
+- Fresh raspberries and blackberries to decorate the top of the tart (optional)

 MAKE THE TART SHELL: